Get 80% off your plan for your first 3 months*

 How can small businesses prepare?

-If you currently use the SBSCH, you’ll need to adjust to a SuperStream compliant way of paying super.
-Look at this as an opportunity to make your pay runs smoother and financial compliance easier.
+If you currently use the SBSCH, you'll need to switch to a SuperStream-compliant way of paying super before 1 July 2026.

 Look at alternative ways to manage your super

-Whatever you choose, your new system must meet SuperStream standards, where you pay and report super electronically.
+Your replacement system must meet SuperStream standards, which require you to pay and report super electronically.
+Here are your main options:

 Figure out your new payroll process

-Keep in mind, another upcoming change is the proposed Payday Super reform, expected to start on 1 July 2026.
-If it becomes law, employers will need to pay their employee’s super at the same time as wages, with contributions reaching funds within seven days of payday.
-This could mean more frequent super payments – and more deadlines to plan for.
+Payday Super is another change on the horizon, expected to start 1 July 2026.
+If passed, employers will need to pay super at the same time as wages, with contributions reaching funds within seven days to ensure they reach accounts faster.
+This means more frequent payments and tighter deadlines to manage.

 Prepare for a smooth transition

-A smooth transition and proper system will help you avoid potential Superannuation Guarantee Charges (SGC), which can quickly add up if superannuation isn’t paid correctly or on time.
+A smooth transition helps you avoid Superannuation Guarantee Charges (SGC), which apply when super isn't paid correctly or on time.
+These penalties can add up quickly.

 Benefits of integrated payroll software for your super